HIMESH-J/MATRIX_MULTIPLICATION_ACCELERATOR_IITISOC/README.md

 * **Register:** Implements 4-bit and 10-bit registers to be used in design using jk flip flops designed  using just logic gates.The flip flop is triggered at every negative edge of                   clock.In order to clock pulse from clock signal just using logic gates we have used below circuit.
   ![clk_pulse_generator](https://github.com/user-attachments/assets/21da3fec-2ad6-477f-9ffa-e0fa6c36376b)
 * **Binary_Counter:** This module implements a binary counter using jk flip flops which are used for generating address.
 * **Testbench:** Comprises of verilog testbench code in order to verify the design by simulation.
+### Verification and Simulation:-
+The Design was verified using Vivado through various test cases.
+For Example one of the test cases is as follows:-

 ### Further Exploration